gokhaleshreyas/SRCNN_TensorFlow/README.md

 ## About

-This is the implementation of SRCNN Paper in TensorFlow.
+This is the implementation of SRCNN Paper using TensorFlow.

 ## Requirements